 Put your DIY Kit to Use:

 - PREVENT DRAIN CLOGS: Using a sink strainer is a great way to avoid future clogs in your sinks.
+Blocked drains can often be caused by an overflowing sewer which will require the assistance of professionals.

 - UNCLOGGING A TOILET: Do not keep flushing the toilet.
 Sometimes that isn’t always obvious in a panic when things won’t go down and you have a house full of guests but it will overflow the toilet.
 So, avoid continuous attempts to flush.
 Take our plunger, making sure you have a good connection with the plunger and toilet) and plunge with a good amount of force.
 Make sure to be quick, repetitive and push the blockage through.
 Makes sure the water is draining before you try to flush the toilet.
 Never pour harsh chemical drain cleaner down your toilet.
 Not only can they irritate skin, and eyes but also your pipes.
+Of course, with all these plumbing problems, you won’t always be able to fix them yourself; sometimes you will have to call a plumber.

 - CLEAN YOUR GARBURATOR: Pour 1/2 cup of baking soda into your garburator, followed by a cup of vinegar, adding slowly (if you have a double sink, plug opposite side) While the mixture is fizzing, boil a pot of water and carefully pour boiling water down the drain.
 This will help rinse away debris the fizz mixture has then loosened.
 Now fill the drain with two cups of ice, adding 1 cup of rock or sea salt, and run garburator.
 Finally, to deodorize add 10 drops of tea tree essential oil and lemon essential oil down the garburator while still on.
 Repeat weekly, or until unwanted smells are eliminated.